martinsndifon/printf/README.md

 # Usage

 + All the files are to be compiled on Ubuntu 20.04 LTS.
 + Compile your code with 'gcc -Wall -Werror -Wextra - pedantic *.c'
++ Include the "main.h" header file on the functions using the _printf()